-I formed this club in July 2002 with the idea I just wanted a few more cool Mopars to park my 1969 GTX beside.
+I formed this club in July 2002 with the idea I just wanted a few more cool Mopars to park my 1969 GTX by.
 Over the years this club has grown to be known in many states, and also other parts of the world.
-I have very simple rules in our club with no dues.
+As of this date we have 367 vehicles and 228 members in our club and we continue to keep growing!
+We have very simple rules in our club with no dues.
 If you think you want to be a part of us simply contact me.
 I will be more than happy to send you the club rules to become a part of this "Private Club".
-Thank you, and enjoy our Mopars!
-We do!
-I am Smilin' Ed the President.
+Thank you, and enjoy our Mopars.